Kully/VLAHB/README.md

 **H**exadecimal <br>
 **B**inary <br>

+# Why VLAHB?

+1. An opportunity to learn more about how hardware works
+2. Build cool asm programs
+3. The love of learning

 # Instructions
 1. Choose a filename in the `Makefile` to match the `.asm` you want to run